 A Country Campfire Bush Poetry Preservation Project

-Bush poetry has long been part of Australian life — shared around campfires, kitchen tables, shearing sheds, country halls, pub verandahs, stock camps, truck stops and out on the road.
+Bush poetry has long been part of Australian life — shared around campfires, kitchen tables, shearing sheds, country halls, pub verandahs, truck stops, stock camps and out on the road.

 Some poems are performed in front of a crowd.